Working From Home with Your Pet

 More ways to relieve pet boredom

-Dogs that are bored tend to get into trouble by looking for ways to entertain themselves—usually by excessive chewing, barking, digging, and other destructive behaviors.
+Bored dogs tend to get into trouble by looking for ways to entertain themselves—usually by excessive chewing, barking, digging, and other destructive behaviors.
 Proper stimulation occupies both their bodies and their minds.

 Play.
 Dogs are social pack animals and would rather spend time with us than do much of anything else.
 Play is good for your dog mentally, emotionally, and physically.
 Play a game of “treat hide and seek,” starting with “guess which hand.”
 When they get good at this, try hiding treats around the house.

-Tug of war and fetch are great ways to spend quality time with your dog and release their pent up energy.
+Tug-of-war and fetch are great ways to spend quality time with your dog and release their pent up energy.

 Exercise.
 Change up your walking routine and let your dog stop and smell the roses—or fire hydrants.
 If you’re taking the same route every day, your dog gets used to the same mundane sights and smells.
 Try exploring new neighborhoods or parks.
-Allowing your dog ample time to smell their surroundings gives them great mental stimulation.
+Allowing your dog ample time to smell its surroundings gives them great mental stimulation.

 Toys.
 While your dog may have tons of fun squeaky toys and chew things, interactive and puzzle toys are a great way to keep your dog’s mind occupied and stimulated.
-Look for toys that will make your dog work to remove a treat, or ones that will launch a ball for unending games of fetch.
+Look for toys that will make your dog work to remove a treat or ones that will launch a ball for unending games of fetch.
 Just like kids, dogs get bored with the same old toys.
 Give your dog access to only a few at a time and swap them out regularly so that everything will be new again!

 A bored pet can get into a lot of trouble!
 Even if your pet seems to have plenty of toys, they can become tired of the same ones day in and day out.